jyt0532/blog/_posts/2017-02-22-password-security-en.md

 This is the space needed to store all the mapping of possible plained text.
 (1*7 is the size of plain text, 128/8 is size of hashed string)

-1.8TB is toooooo easy in 2017, what can we do?
+1.8TB storage is toooooo easy in 2017, what can we do?

 ### Adding Salt

 It is time for add some randomness into our picture.

-When we create/update user's password, we randomly generate a string and interleave with plaintext.
+When we create/update user's password, we randomly generate a string and concatenate/interleave with plaintext.
 Same process apply to verification, as long as the server can achieve the same random string when verifying.

 HASH(plain_text + salt) == saved_string

-**最好連salt的長度也是random**(當然要越長越好) 這樣的話hacker就必須所有的長度都有個表
 An easier way is to use username/email as our saly string.
 The main idea of adding salt is to add difficulty in original plain text.
 Since the output space of md5 is 2^128, it is not possible to pre-store all the possible output.
 And of course the simplest way to add complexity is to make plain text longer.
-It is 36 times more combination if we add one more letter or digit.
+It is 36 times more combination if we add one more letter or digit in our plain text.

-Another way to add complexity is to use more characters like uppercase, special characters([Password special character](https://www.owasp.org/index.php/Password_special_characters)) base will change from 36 to 94, so of course it will be harder to guess.
+Another way to add complexity is to use more characters like uppercase, special characters([Password special character](https://www.owasp.org/index.php/Password_special_characters)).
+Base will change from 36 to 94, so of course it will be harder to guess.

-That is the reason why big website require your minimum length to be 12 and have to contain at least one lowercase letter, one uppercase letter, one digit and one special character.
+That is the reason why good website require your minimum length to be 12 and have to contain at least one lowercase letter, one uppercase letter, one digit and one special character.
 In case a hacker got your hacked string, he still cannot know your plain text.
 If you do add salt before hash, basically there is no easy brute-force way to guess your password.

 ### Questions